ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 ## Disadvantages of linked data

 - Creating new linked data can be **more time consuming**, since you are expected to use (working) links instead of the words that come to mind.
-- It can be a bit **confusing** at first, especially the plurality of serization formats.
+- It can be a bit **confusing** at first, especially the plurality of serialization formats.
 - Handling [sequential data / arrays in RDF](/blog/ordered-data-in-rdf/) is more difficult than it should be.
-- Having a good **URL startegy** becomes more important, especially when people will use your linked data.
+- Having a good **URL strategy** becomes more important, especially when people will use your linked data.
 - **Rendering RDF data** in a fancy GUI / web application can be tricky (check out our [link-redux](https://github.com/fletcher91/link-redux) library for rendering linked data in React).
 - **Re-using it often requires mapping efforts**.
 In Object Oriented environments (e.g. javascript), developers tend to use forms of dot syntax to navigate data, e.g. when accessing a key in a JSON object, such as `myObject.someProperty`.
 With RDF, these keys are (long) URLs, so this might require some RDF ORM.
 - **Few people are familiar with linked data**, and there is a bit of a learning curve.